Pushplaybang/wordpress-docker-local-environment/.github/CONTRIBUTING.md

 This [workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) is better suited to larger, ongoing projects with multiple releases and CI.

-We use two primary branches. `master` and `develop`. `develop` is what you'll create pull requests against, and should be deployed to staging environments for testing.
+We use two primary branches. `master` and `development`. `development` is what you'll create pull requests against, and should be deployed to staging environments for testing.

 Once enough work has gone in to create a deliverable and deployable piece of value, and all testing is complete we create a release branch (this is where we start adding version numbers, add documentation and do any prep related to the release).

 This then gets merged into `master`, which will then be deployed to a production environment.

-We should merge `master` back into `development`.
+We should merge `master` back into `development` only if hotfix issues have been merged and deployed.
 Ideally `master` should always represent what is in production.

 ### Contributing to the project
 Always branch, and use the below naming schema for branches.
 Once you've completed the work for that branch, push it up to Github and open a pull request against `development`.